monarch-initiative/monarch-legacy/README.md

 Recently, we have been evolving the codebase to support modern web front-end tooling, including the use of preprocessors (e.g., LESS, ESLint), the bundling and minification of JS and CSS resources, and a more rapid development cycle.
 In the short term, we expect this will result in more effective and pleasant development experience, as well as a more efficient web application.
 In the longer term, this will enable us to build parts of the Monarch UI as a single-page app.

 Details on how to use the new tech are later in this document at [New UI Tools and Bundling Instructions](#new-ui-tools-and-bundling-instructions).

-*As of January, 2016, we have changed the default build behavior to use the new bundling via WebPack.
-The existing, unbundled behavior may be obtained by defining the environment variable `USE_BUNDLE=0` prior to running the application, or by using the convenience task: `npm run oldstart`*

 ## Quickstart